nishanthkumarpathi/usermanagementapi/README.md

-### Part 1 is Completed.
+### Part 2 is Started

-Here is what we covered in Part 1:
+- [x] Update application.properties with Database Details

-- [x] Creating a Model for our Data
+- [x] Create a Model Class with Annotations
-  - [x] Data is stored in a ArrayList
+- [x] Create a Repository Interface
-- [x] Creating a Service for our Model
+- [x] Create a Service Class
-- [x] Creating a Controller for our Service
+- [x] Create a Controller Class